 Yes, this is up to your treating Chiropractor.
 After assessing you they will establish the amount and frequency of services you require, as well as discuss the type of treatment you will be receiving.

 **Physiotherapy and chiropractic care can’t be provided at the same time for the same condition**

 No, DVA pays the Chiropractor directly for the services provided.
 If you are asked to pay, contact DVA immediately.

-At Wellbeing we have a team of 8 chiropractors with over 30 years combined clinical experience.
-We have been managing patients via DVA and other insurances at our 8 practice locations.
-We help manage a variety of conditions including sciatica, headaches, migraines, back pain, neck pain, disc injuries and more.
+At Wellbeing we have a team of over 30 chiropractors with over 50 years combined clinical experience.
+We have been managing patients via DVA and other insurances at our 20+ practice locations.